-12. Participant Conduct
+10. Participant Conduct

 Participants in the live hearing, including Advisors, must conduct themselves appropriately and respectfully towards all other participants.
-Participants may not act, and Advisors may not question parties or witnesses in a way that may be considered by a reasonable person to be abusive, intimidating, harassing, or disrespectful.
-Advisors, witnesses, and parties shall be subject to Simon's Rock's Rules of Decorum (Appendix A), and may be removed upon violation of those Rules.
-The Title IX Decision-Maker, in their sole and absolute discretion, may respond to violations of the Rules of Decorum (Appendix A) by adjourning the hearing and excluding the offending person.
-Repeat offenders of such conduct may face additional sanctions under other campus policies.
+Participants and Advisors may not act in a way that may be considered by a reasonable person to be abusive, intimidating, harassing, or disrespectful.